Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Vertex Connectivity.md

 In general, a graph is k connected for all values of k where k is a positive integer and k is less than or equals to the vertex connectivite of the graph (K(G)).
 It basically cant be disconnected by removing less than

 If the graph connectivity of a graph is KI(4), then it is a 4-connected graph.
+It basically cant be disconnected by removing less than 4 verticies.